mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/duplicating-cluster/index.md

 ## Getting a second production cluster

 This project currently only has one cluster attached to it, now you should create a second cluster.
 To provision another cluster on AWS, first setup an infrastructure provider.
-To do this go to **Administration > Cloud Providers** and select **Add**.
-Then, add your AWS credentials into the form and save the cloud provider.
+To do this go to **Administration > Infrastructure Providers** and select **Add**.
+Then, add your AWS credentials into the form and save the infrastructure provider.

 In the Kommander UI, do the following: